Jupyter Lab Guide¶

 2.2 Utilities¶

-In the third row, you have some utilities, like Terminal (you can use it to execute bash command in the bash shell), text, markdown, python and R file editor.
+The third row contains several utilities, such as Terminal (you can use it to execute bash commands in the Bash shell), and text, Markdown, Python, and R file editors.

 2.3 ReCaS-Bari Services Guides¶